odyssey-geospatial/geo-relations/README.md

 ### Generate datasets to test geometric relationships

-This package generates datasets to develop and test code that quantifying spatial relationships.
+This package generates datasets to develop and test code quantifying spatial relationships.
 For example, if you have something that determines whether two lines intersect, then you can create a dataset of thousands of line pairs, some of which intersect and